Tell me more ×

 It gives: (2 A Sin[(a x)/2])/x

-I know the problem is me, but I have not found previous questions that can help, and the documentation in Mathematica (version 8) also has not helped either.
+Are these the same?
+I was expecting something that would lead to $\rm{sinc}[k a/2]$.
+I have not found previous questions that can help, and the documentation in Mathematica (version 8) also has not helped either.

-That appears to be equivalent to Sinc[a*k/2]/a, which means it is probably fine (I am not willing to wade through the parameter specs to prove this though). – Daniel Lichtblau Sep 12 '12 at 15:44
+• $\begingroup$ That appears to be equivalent to Sinc[a*k/2]/a, which means it is probably fine (I am not willing to wade through the parameter specs to prove this though). $\endgroup$ Sep 12, 2012 at 15:44

 In Mathematica there is a designated function for this, UnitBox,